LarkspurCA/androidweardocs/explore.rst

      Note: For IPv4 hosts you can substitute 127.0.0.1 for localhost.

-5. The companion app changes  to the following:
+5. The Debugging Over Bluetooth setting changes  to the following:

    ::